-Congress Tracker: Trump's Refugee And Immigration Executive Order
+Congress Tracker: Trump's Refugee and Immigration Executive Order

 - We created four categories to represent each member's position: In Favor, Oppose, No Statement and Statement Unclear.

-- If we could not find a statement from a member of Congress on the issue, even if they have taken a position on previous bills aimed at restricting refugee access to the United States, we marked their position as "No Statement."
+- If we could not find a statement from a member of Congress on the issue, even if he or she has taken a position on previous bills aimed at restricting refugee access to the United States, we marked that member's position as "No Statement."

 - Two members of Congress — Sen. Bernie Sanders of Vermont and Sen. Angus King of Maine — identify as independents.
 Because they caucus with Senate Democrats, we included them in the Democratic column.

-- Several of President Trump's Cabinet nominees are sitting members of Congress, including Attorney General nominee, Sen. Jeff Sessions; Rep. Mick Mulvaney, Trump's nominee to lead the Office of Management and Budget, Rep. Ryan Zinke to lead the Interior Department and Rep. Tom Price, who's been nominated to lead the Department of Health and Human Services.
+- Several of Trump's Cabinet nominees are sitting members of Congress, including Attorney General nominee Sen. Jeff Sessions; Rep. Mick Mulvaney, nominated to lead the Office of Management and Budget; Rep. Ryan Zinke, to lead the Interior Department; and Rep. Tom Price, to lead the Department of Health and Human Services.
 It is traditional for Cabinet nominees to refrain from making public statements during the confirmation process.

 - Help us keep this tool accurate!
 Submit changes in position and new statements here.